xNeonCatGirlx/lrcsnc-without-romanization/README.md

 make # or `sudo make all` for automatic install
 ```
 Make sure to have go v1.23 or above.
-Japanese romanization also requires `kakasi` installed as a separate dependency.

 ## Usage
 ```